Bug report #17804

 - there's no way to remove guides from the other pages (unless you use the "Clear guides" entry from View menu, deleting ALL guides)

-#3 Updated by Harrissou Santanna about 2 years ago
+#3 Updated by Harrissou Santanna over 2 years ago

 Ok, I try moving the view to another page.